Kanna Delivers Major Brain Health Benefits — From Mood To Cognitive Flexibility*

 If you want to leverage the brain-supporting effects of kanna, a premium nootropic supplement containing the ingredient might be just what you need.*

-mindbodygreen's brain guard+ features kanna extract as Zembrin®, the premium clinically researched form of the plant.
+mindbodygreen's brain guard+ features 25 milligrams of kanna extract as Zembrin®, the premium clinically researched form of the plant.
 Our scientifically advanced formula combines botanical kanna with the brain nutrient citicoline (Cognizin®) and polyphenol resveratrol (Veri-Te™), resulting in a powerful neuroprotective trifecta in just two daily capsules.*

 Who's ready to flex their brain?